The time it takes ovarian cancer to develop varies. Some types progress from early to advanced stages within a year.

 However, it is important to note that CA-125 is only one tumor marker that doctors use in the diagnosis of ovarian cancers.
 CA-125 levels can be elevated for many reasons, including noncancerous causes.

 The doctor may also completely excise the cancer for biopsy.
-According to the ACS, removing the tumor is a common form of ovarian cancer biopsy.
+According to the

 According to the NOCC, surgery to diagnose and remove the cancer is the most common treatment for ovarian cancer.